mijp1/TORs/steering_group.md

 ## Membership
 Each partner institution shall appoint one member of the Steering Group to act as its representative.
 Only members of the Steering Group may vote.
-Each Steering Group member should have and maintain a good liaison with their PVC-R or equivalent and other university stakeholders.
-Users and the community will be encouraged to contact Steering Group members in order to give feedback or raise topics to N8 CIR.

 Each institution can also have an observer on the Steering Group who will act as deputy if the member for that institution cannot attend.
 Each active CIR theme may have an observer on the Steering Group.
 Observers will not